DaSalba/Image2GB/README.md

 will generate two files, a .h header and a .c source file, containing the asset and everything else needed.

-To use it in your game with GBDK-2020, add the two files to your project and (replace "Name" and "NAME" accordingly):
+To show it in your GBDK-2020 game, add the two files to your project and use code like this (replace "Name" and "NAME" accordingly):

 	// Load the tile data at the start of VRAM. set_bkg_data(0U, BACKGROUND_NAME_TILES, BackgroundDataName);